James F. Amos: Marine career

-During his tenure as commandant, Amos completed the corps' combat mission in Afghanistan.
-Facing sequestration and the significant effects of the Budget Control Act, he fought to re-balance the corps during the period of marked fiscal austerity, all while ensuring the combat readiness of the Marine Corps for its continued role as our nation's Expeditionary Crisis Response Force.
-Responding to multiple global challenges that had been critically acclaimed as "the new normal," he established Special Purpose – Marine Air Ground Task Force-Crisis Response commands in both Africa and the Middle East, while adding 1,000 Marine Security Guards to America's embassies around the world.
-Additionally, during his final two years as commandant, he shepherded the corps' considerable efforts to address head-on its many challenges in recruiting and maintaining a diverse and talented body of marines.
-Lastly, he significantly raised the requirements and capacity within the Marine Corps University for all marines to attend resident Professional Military Education.
+During his tenure as Commandant of the Marine Corps, Amos oversaw the conclusion of the Marine Corps’ combat mission in Afghanistan.
+Amid the implementation of spending reductions under the Budget Control Act, he worked to reorganize the Corps during a period of fiscal constraint while maintaining its readiness for expeditionary and crisis response operations.
+He also established Special Purpose Marine Air-Ground Task Force–Crisis Response units in Africa and the Middle East and increased the number of Marine Security Guards assigned to protect U.S. embassies worldwide by approximately 1,000 personnel Additionally, during his final two years as commandant, he led the corps' efforts to address many challenges in recruiting and maintain diverse and talented candidates for the marines.
+Lastly, he raised the requirements and capacity within the Marine Corps University for all marines to attend resident Professional Military Education.

 On October 17, 2014, at Marine Corps Barracks Washington, Amos relinquished command to General Joseph Dunford, who became the 36th Commandant of the Marine Corps.
 Secretary of the Navy Ray Mabus awarded Amos the Navy Distinguished Service Medal for his service as commandant and Secretary of Defense Chuck Hagel awarded him with the Defense Distinguished Service Medal for over 421/2 years of distinguished service.

 Amos retired from active duty on 1 December 2014.

 Tenure as commandant

 F-35B, Joint Strike Fighter (JSF)

 In November 2010, shortly after becoming commandant, Amos, along with the Chief of Naval Operations and the Chief of Staff of the United States Air Force, were notified of an over $4 billion shortfall in the JSF Program.
 Reacting to this and the steadily rising costs and delays in the program, Secretary of Defense Robert Gates called a meeting with Secretary of the Navy Ray Mabus and Amos, ostensibly to cancel the Marine variant, the F-35B.
-Amos was successful in convincing Gates of the corps' need for the aircraft, choosing rather to place the F-35B on a two-year probation to allow the program to mature and right itself.
-Amos' detailed and hands-on actions over the next 18 months ensured positive progress on the Marine variant in most areas of concern, resulting in Secretary Leon Panetta removing the F-35B from probation six months early.
+Amos was successful in convincing Gates of the corps' need for the aircraft and placing the F-35B on a two-year probation to allow the program to mature and right itself.
+Amos's detailed and hands-on actions over the next 18 months ensured positive progress on the Marine variant in most areas of concern, resulting in Secretary Leon Panetta removing the F-35B from probation six months early.
 As a result, the Marine Corps was the first service to be able to stand up and operationally certify a Joint Strike Fighter squadron within the DoD.